MicrosoftDocs/architecture-center/docs/example-scenario/security/apps-zero-trust-identity-content.md

 - Protect access to the API back end so that only one specific API Management instance can access it.
 - Protect access to the Azure SQL database used by the API back end so that only one specific identity of the REST API back end can access it.

-Zero Trust provides a unified approach for the Contoso Media operations team to help ensure that their [applications, and the data they contain, are protected](/security/zero-trust/deploy/applications).
+Zero Trust provides a unified approach to help the Contoso Media operations team ensure that their [applications, and the data they contain, are protected](/security/zero-trust/deploy/applications).
 Zero Trust:

 - Applies controls and technologies to discover shadow IT.
 - Ensures appropriate in-app permissions.